Best Private Student Loans for 2024

 Rewards and unique features

-Perhaps not the top candidate for repayment programs, Discover still offers the best private loans for college in terms of forbearance options.
+Discover has one of the best offers in terms of forbearance options.
 In case you lose your job or have other financial difficulties, Discover can postpone your payments for up to 12 months (but not consecutively) or decrease the installment amount.

 Discover gives excellent rewards after graduation, too, provided you qualify.
 If you complete your school program with a high GPA and have an outstanding principal balance within six years of signing your loan, you can be eligible for a graduation reward.